Code-Institute-Submissions/Jnaesi-Dailyquest_JanResub/README.md

 **Features planned:**

-* User Profile - Create, Read, Update and Delete
+* User Profile - Create, Read, Update and Delete.
-* Posts - Users can create, read, update and delete their own Posts
+* Posts - Users can create, read, update and delete their own tasks.
-* Other Users Posts - Users can read, like, and comment
-* Profiles - Users can read other users profiles
 * Users can logout of their account
 * Users need to be registered and logged in to add a task
 * Responsive Design - the site needs to be fully responsive to cover the wide variety of devices users may use to access the site